Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/subsystems.md

 ```

 We inject the properties that are needed to connect to the remote Cloud service and we inject the Service Registry
-so we can get to the Alfresco Content Services public API.
+so we can get to the Content Services public API.
 This service would now be available to any other bean in
 the Spring context.
 However, when we turn this extension into being deployed as a subsystem the `namedEntitiesService`
 bean will no longer be available outside of the subsystem Spring context.
 This is important, and we need to provide
 another way of accessing the service that the subsystem provides, such as via a web script.